Prices from £17.99

 -

-Rigevidon can cause some side effects which are more likely during the first few months.
+Rigevidon can cause some side effects which are more likely to occur during the first few months.
 Most side effects will stop once you have adjusted to your new pill regime, but tell your doctor if they don’t go away or bother you.

 Common side effects of Rigevidon include: